 How old is your air conditioner?
+Is it time to replace your AC?
 We don’t mean to be nosy — we’re asking for a reason.
 You see, now’s the time to get ready for another blazing hot Ontario summer.
 Number One on your to-do list should be making sure your air conditioning will reliably cool your home.

 Whether you’re already having issues or you’re just doing some seasonal air conditioner maintenance, the age of your AC is an essential predictor of its performance this year.
 And it’s one of the first questions you’ll be asked when you request a service call.